Jianqiang/embedding-matching-word-segmenter/readme.txt

 The python implementation is in the /code folder.
 Change the directory there to get started.

 #Usage:
-1.To reproduce the experiments, including the training and evaluations after each iteration, run:
+1. To reproduce the experiments, including the training and evaluations after each iteration, run:

 python  script2.py  config.txt